WebAssembly/design/EssentialPostMVPFeatures.md

 * Compiler-enforced `-fno-exceptions` mode (note [caveats][]).
 * Compiler conversion of exceptions to branching at all callsites.

-These modes are very unfortunate for code bases which rely on C++ exception handling, but are perfectly acceptable for C code, or for C++ code which avoids exceptions.
+These modes are unfortunate for code bases which rely on C++ exception handling, but are perfectly acceptable for C code, or for C++ code which avoids exceptions.
 This doesn't prevent developers from using the STL: their code will function correctly as long as it doesn't encounter exceptional cases.